benbuck/finestray/README.md

   This lets you configure the hotkey that is used to minimize a window to the tray.
 Please see the [Modifiers and Hotkeys](#modifiers-and-hotkeys) section for more information.
 - **Restore hotkey**:
-  This lets you configure the hotkey that is used to minimize a window to the tray.
+  This lets you configure the hotkey that is used to restore a window to it's original state.
 Please see the [Modifiers and Hotkeys](#modifiers-and-hotkeys) section for more information.
 - **Menu hotkey**:
   This lets you configure the hotkey that is used to show the [Context menu](#context-menu).
 Please see the